 This means that on platforms like Instagram, Facebook, Twitter, and Reddit, a B2C business has far more options, not just in campaign strategies but also in how they act with each member of their audience.

-Picking the wrong platforms to market on is akin to trying to sell shoes to a fish: sure, you can do it, but the fish are all going to look at you weird.
+Picking the wrong platforms to market on is akin to trying to sell artist supplies to chefs: sure, you can do it, but they’re going to wonder what made you decide to target them.

 B2C also comes with the unique difficulty of there being so many potential customers.
 This makes focusing onto your target audience an absolutely crucial step in the marketing process.

 These two terms have been bundled together because they’re both critical tools to identifying your target audience, and the more laser-focused your target audience, the stronger your niche, the greater your appeal, and the better your chances are of running a successful marketing campaign.